 The Group's net sales are distributed primarily between in-app purchases (purchases made inside games via for example the Apple App Store or Google Play) and in-app advertising.
-The Group's net sales from in-app purchases for the period were 125,667 KSEK (111,602 KSEK), an increase of 13% compared to the same period the previous year.
-The Group's net sales from in-app advertising were 187,379 KSEK (174,259 KSEK), an increase of 8% compared with the same period the previous year.
+The Group's net sales from in-app purchases for the period were 170,314 KSEK (125,667 KSEK), an increase of 36% compared to the previous year.
+The Group's net sales from in-app advertising were191,793 KSEK (187,379 KSEK), an increase of 2% compared with the same period the previous year.